-All foster parents are supported by FCA social workers, and a range of other professionals, which may include therapists, support workers and educational staff who are accessible for involvement when needed.
-The approach is consistent with NICE Guidelines, which recommend: "For the 'team around the child' to provide effective care, professionals need to collaborate closely and share relevant and sensitive information"
+All foster parents are supported by FCA social workers, and a range of other professionals, which may include therapeutic practitioner, and feed the into the existing child's network.

+The approach is consistent with NICE Guidelines, which recommend: "For the 'team around the child' to provide effective care, professionals need to collaborate closely and share relevant and sensitive information."